openvinotoolkit/openvino_contrib/modules/cuda_plugin/README.md

 export OPENVINO_CONTRIB=</path/to/openvino_contrib>
 python3 ${OPENVINO_CONTRIB}/modules/cuda_plugin/wheel/setup.py install
 ```
-This command will install dependent openvino package if needed and update it for using with CUDA plugin.
+This command will install dependent openvino package if needed and update it for using with NVIDIA GPU plugin.

 ## Docker support